Student Support

 • Workplace

 Workplace means the campus of Higher Educational Institution including any department, establishment, office etc funded by and the HEI, or any sports institute, stadium etc used for activities related to the HEI.
 It also includes any place visited by an employee or student during the course of their employment or study including transportation provided by the Executive Authority.
-The definition of “workplace” just like the definition of “Employee” is quite broad.
-Whoever the complaint is filed against, it needs to be ensured that the institution is their workplace (in case of students, their respective universities, colleges or institutions can be considered as their workplace, unless it’s a third-party harassment.
+The definition of "workplace" just like the definition of "Employee" is quite broad.
+Whoever the complaint is filed against, it needs to be ensured that the institution is their workplace (in case of students, their respective universities, colleges or institutions can be considered as their workplace, unless its a third-party harassment.

 What Constitutes Sexual Harassment